rixx/speedslides/slides.md

 The differences are easier and more, of course: Software Development does not require twitch reflexes, repeating the same optimised movement for hours, it's, in the end, not a game, and we don't even have leaderboards.
 (What would our leaderboards even be?
-Fastest StackOverflow responder?
-TODO )
+Fastest lookup on StackOverflow?)

 But the arguably most important difference is about what we DO.
 Let me illustrate -->